costinm/krun/pkg/urest/README.md

-WIP: using the rest API directly to discover and fetch mesh-env and tokens.

-# Minimal REST client for k8s, GCP and other servers.

-REST is pretty simple - authentication to the REST server is not.
-This package is based on mesh authentication - as used by Istio, which in turn is backed by K8S or OIDC tokens, including Google tokens.
+# uRest

+This package includes a basic wrapper around http Client interface, to support common 'REST' API for GCP, K8S and other similar APIs without a full dependency on the (rather large) client libraries.

+It is ONLY intended for bootstrap and 'light' usage - and optimized for code size instead of performance.

+uRest uses the basic HTTP protocol with an opaque payload which can be further interpreted as json, protobuf, certificates or other formats.

 # Background

+This is using the k8s rest API directly to fetch config maps, secrets and tokens.

-Originally based on a subset of kelseyhightower/konfig for k8s.
+Originally based on a subset of kelseyhightower/konfig - a subset of the supported objects is defined as a json struct.

-All we really need is getting a config map with a GET request, and creating a token with a POST request - both using JWTs from the default credentials source.
+For bootstrap, all we really need is getting a config map with a GET request, and creating a token with a POST request - both using
+JWTs from the default credentials source.
 We also don't need the full json - just few fields that are stable, so keeping a dependency to the full generated structs of all k8s APIs is overkill.

+This includes minimal code to parse kubeconfig, just enough for debugging and running in environments without a metadata server.

-The 'primary' auth mode is using google service account, using :
+The 'primary' auth mode is using google service account, using golang.org/x/oauth2/google:
 - metadata server
 - GOOGLE_APPLICATION_CREDENTIALS